ChalmersGU-data-structure-courses/lab-system/README.md

   (In particular, the grader does *not* have to do this.)

 The grading sheet is **not** the official database of which groups have passed which labs.
-It merely reflects the grading issues in Chalmers GitLab.
+It merely reflects the grading issues on Chalmers GitLab.
 It is purely informational.
 It can also be used to collect notes and comments.